 What I mean by this is try and do things like reading, drawing or meditating.
 Don’t go and play some sort of violent video game, because that will have the opposite effect and next thing you know, you’re sitting there at 4AM surrounded by empty crisp packets exploring some unknown part of Skyrim!
 (Trust me, I’ve been there!)

 Try reading something, or drawing the type of dream you want to have.

 Then, when you feel tired go to sleep!

-There are certain things which will make it harder to naturally fall asleep, and you should probably avoid taking or using them if you want to get better sleep at night.
+There are certain substances which will make it harder to naturally fall asleep, and you should probably avoid taking or using them if you want to get better sleep at night.